-People with chronic back pain have found relief with a pacemaker-like implant that buzzes their muscles twice a day with electrical pulses.
+People with chronic back pain have different ways of dealing with their discomfort.
+Some have access to marijuana from a florida medical cannabis dispensary or in their location, some take part in pain management classes, but some have found relief with a pacemaker-like implant that buzzes their muscles twice a day with electrical pulses.

 In a year-long trial led by an NHS trust in London, half the patients receiving the treatment reported significant improvements in their pain, disability and quality of life.

 Back pain is Britain’s biggest cause of disability, affecting almost a tenth of the population and consuming 1.7 per cent of GDP, according to some estimates.

 While the condition can be treated with surgery if it has a specific cause, such as sciatica or a herniated disc, for millions of people there are few options beyond painkillers, exercises and psychological therapies.
 One very effective option for many is to use medical cannabis.
 It can be taken at home using a rosin press and rosin collector and relieves the symptoms of many back conditions.
 In fact, you can find examples of equipment and methods of use for cannabis as well, so the person using the drug can find a method with which they feel most comfortable.
 In fact, it is becoming legal in more and more areas as well so that means that it will become more and more accessible to those who need it, whether they are after rainbow bongs for sale, CBD products, or simply some information on how best to use it.
 Having said this, medical cannabis is not widely available in the UK, however, so an implant like the one developed by the NHS will help thousands of UK residents suffering from chronic pain.